TheBenster/TOP-shopping-cart/README.md

 # TOP Shopping Cart Project

-This is a shopping cart application built as part of The Odin Project's curriculum. it features a fully functional shopping cart with product listings, cart management, and checkout functionality.
+This is a shopping cart application built as part of The Odin Project's curriculum.
+It features a fully functional shopping cart with product listings, cart management, and checkout functionality.

 ## Technologies Used